 The key shift in 2025 involves moving from “should we use generative AI?” to “how do we use it effectively and ethically?”
 Schools are implementing clear policies distinguishing between AI-assisted learning and academic integrity violations.

-AI-Powered Assessment Revolution
+AI-Powered Assessment Evolution

 Traditional testing measures recall and recognition—skills increasingly less relevant in an AI-rich world.
 Educational institutions are adopting AI systems that evaluate higher-order thinking: critical analysis, creative problem-solving, and application of knowledge to novel situations.